Resolving the phase of a Dirac topological state via interferometric photoemission

 \subsection{Phase reconstruction}

-We now proceed to use our interferometer to reconstruct the phase accumulated in QP1.
+Having established experimentally that the observed CD originates from coherent interference rather than matrix-element effects, we now use the ON/OFF reference arm to reconstruct the relative phase between the two QPs.
+For a given LE polarization, we measure the photoemission intensity with both S- and P- polarized HE pulse.
 We denote by $\psi_1$ ($\psi_2$) the electronic wavefunction at the output of QP1 (QP2), and by $\Delta\phi$ the phase difference between them.
-The intensity we measure for the two HE polarizations is therefore:
+The intensity for the two HE polarizations is therefore given by:

 where $|A|$ is the matrix-element ratio between photoemission with S- and P-polarized HE pulses.
 Using these two equations, we can extract the phase difference $\Delta\phi$:

 where $|\psi_2|^2\sim0.3$ is the intensity contribution of QP2 and $\left|1/A\right|^2\sim1.75$ (see Methods).
 In order to reconstruct $\cos(\Delta\phi)$, both the one-path and the two-path measurements are needed, highlighting the importance of the ability to turn ON/OFF the interference.